polgartom/cupido/README.md

 # cupido
-Home backup and (or) file storage server
+Home backup and file storage server
+---
+The main goal is an iCloud like stuff but on android.